By Daniel Rice, Seminarian

 I knew that most Eastern Catholic Rites, although they celebrate the same Holy Sacrifice as Roman Catholics, do not call their liturgy the “Mass” (after all, the name “Mass” comes from the concluding words of the Mass in Latin: “Ite, misa est,” “Go, it is sent”).
 A man named Shum, who graciously guided me through the entire liturgy, explained to me that in Tigrinya there is a word used for God that means, “Holy One.”
 The name of their liturgy is the verb form of this noun, which—although it has no direct translation—basically means, “making us holy.”
 Thus, the very name of their liturgy communicates the reality that we ourselves are not holy without God and that we cannot make ourselves holy; rather, He Who is all Holy and the source of all holiness makes us holy.

-The whole liturgy had an aura of sacredness.
+The entire liturgy had an aura of sacredness.
 Most of the women, dressed in traditional Eritrean garb, had their heads veiled.
 Even more important and significant than the elegant beauty of these clothes was their highest purpose: reverence for Jesus Christ in the Most Holy Eucharist.
-The whole liturgy was sung in Eastern Chant, which, because of its style, was evidence to me of Eritrea’s geographical and linguistic proximity to the Middle East.
+The liturgy was sung in Eastern Chant, the style of which was evidence to me of Eritrea’s geographical and linguistic proximity to the Middle East.
 Thus, the sacred words were communicated a way that was fitting for the mystery being celebrated and that urged the heart to cry out with Christ, “Abba, Father.”
 At a few points in the liturgy, the women uttered high-pitched ululations, trilling with their tongues in highest praise of God.
 Most of the liturgy was in Ge’ez, which, like Latin, is an ancient language that used to be common, but is now only spoken within the Church.
 Since the second Vatican Council, the vernacular (Tigrinya) has also been inserted for a few parts of the liturgy.

 The liturgy lasted a few minutes less than two hours.
 Father Hagos had to chant less elaborately and rush the liturgy this much because the church needed to be used for another liturgy scheduled to be after their own.
 (Hearing how and why they were “rushing” their liturgy made me wonder about how and why some English Masses are rushed.)
-The gathering afterward, however, was not rushed: four hours of eating Eritrean food (delicious!), talking, speeches, singing, and dancing, clapping and stepping with the music.
+The gathering afterward, however, was not rushed: four hours of eating delicious Eritrean food, talking, speeches, singing, and dancing while clapping and stepping with the music.
 In this way, these people, many of whom came to American to flee from war with Ethiopia, have preserved their Catholic culture and traditions.
 Hopefully, these traditions will continue to be passed down to their children, most of whom speak Tigrinya and English.

 Many thanks to Fr.
 Hagos and the Eritrean Catholic Community of the Diocese of Arlington, and may God continue to bless you!